MPIDR/rsocsim/paper.md

 Although R (citation) was often used to analyze the simulation outputs, socsim was a standalone program that only compiled with older C compilers for particular operation systems.
 -- The software might have lost relevance with the retirement of old maintainers.
 We rewrote the old software and made it usable on other platforms.
 We put it into an easily installable R-package together with useful utility functions.
-We rewrote the old C/C++ code for compatibility with modern compilers, the Windows operating system and R. We added R functions that make it easy to get started with a simulation and read the created synthetic populations into R data structures.

-# Statement of need
+# Statement of need - bullet points

-*
 * simulation mechanisms
   * input initial population, rates and options
   * output population (every person), marriages, population pyramids,?